 - The VI contact person or team at your ESC will be a source of support and resources for you in the future.
 Why not start the relationship early? - If you take courses that have an ITV component (SFASU summer courses), you must make sure that your ESC is participating. - VI programs at your ESC have resources that may be helpful.
 These may include reference materials, journals, and specialized equipment.
 Some ESCs provide assistance with textbooks. - VI programs at the ESC frequently sponsor workshops.
 They also help support professional development for VI professionals in their region.
 "Support" may include travel assistance to attend statewide conferences. - ESC personnel tend to know about TSVI and O&M positions open in their region.

-If you would like to find out more about regional VI services, the VI staff, or other information, go to the TSBVI website and click on your region.
-See a map and a link to the list of VI professionals at the regions.
+If you would like to find out more about regional VI services, the VI staff, or other information, go to page 21 for a list of the contact information for each ESC.

 Who should apply?